 When companies can identify those employees who perform better, they can improve their recruiting processes.
 Instead of vetting and hiring employees who might not contribute to the organization, they can use data on their top performers to hire candidates with similar attributes, goals, and personalities.

 This assessment process can save companies time and money by hiring top candidates from the start.
-Streamlining the recruiting process with more consistent hiring of people who are the right fit will also decrease turnover costs.
+Streamlining the recruiting process by consistently hiring people who are the right fit will also decrease turnover costs.

 A Blurred Line

 Unfortunately, it’s incredibly challenging to accurately and proportionally pay employees using this system.
 There is often a blurred line between job role expectations and levels of compensation.
-If you do not outline compensation and performance metrics precisely, there could be confusion and miscommunication about company expectations to reach compensation goals.
+If you do not precisely outline compensation and performance metrics, there could be confusion and miscommunication about company expectations to reach compensation goals.

 This confusion can lead to disgruntled and discouraged employees who are not receiving the pay they expected.
-Additionally, a blanket policy that encompasses your organization’s working departments is likely an inadequate one since work significantly differs company-wide.
+Additionally, a blanket policy encompassing your organization’s departments is likely inadequate since work significantly differs company-wide.

-Use tools that allow you to determine the appropriate compensation employees are entitled to based on experience, tenure, and education level.
-From there, you can decide what type of performance-based compensation structure might work for your employees.
+Use tools to determine the appropriate compensation employees are entitled to based on experience, tenure, and education level.
+Then, you can decide what type of performance-based compensation structure might work for your employees.
+This approach ensures that the pay is fair and reflects the employee’s actual work, aligning with the overall goals and metrics established by the performance model.

 Misalignment of Goals

-For those employees who are top performers and receive additional compensation for their work, there is the possibility they could eventually reach a cap on their possible earnings.
-When employees are motivated solely by the incentive to receive a higher wage, this could become their only focus - forgetting about your organization’s goals.
+For top performers who receive additional compensation for their work, there is the possibility they could eventually reach a cap on their earnings.
+When employees are motivated solely by the incentive to receive a higher wage, this could become their only focus—forgetting about your organization’s goals.

 The Threat of Dissolving Profits